Leganto Reading Lists in Canvas

 Baylor University Libraries supports Leganto, a system that enables instructors to build reading lists directly in their Canvas courses.
-For more information on setting up Leganto, see these step-by-step instructions or contact Denyse Rodgers (email@example.com) for more information.
+Leganto allows instructors to add resources from the library collection such as articles, eBooks, print books, and more directly to their reading lists and submit them to the library for processing.
+Once a reading list has been processed and published, students can access their course readings directly from within the learning management system.
+For more information on setting up Leganto, see these step-by-step instructions or contact Jordan Popp (email@example.com).

 Our priority is to provide reserve materials online, providing the greatest level of access for all students.
 Online reserves can include:

 - digital content (e-journal articles, e-books, e-book chapters, streaming video, streaming music, etc.) to which the Baylor Libraries have subscribed access

 - linking to copied materials (within the fair use exception for copyright-protected materials).

 Physical materials from circulating library collections and personal materials from instructors may be placed on reserve as a last resort if digital reserves are not possible.
 Physical reserves are limited to a maximum of 25 print items per course.
 To place a request for physical reserves, add the print titles to your Leganto reading list and submit it to the library for processing.
 For questions or more information, please contact Reserves Coordinator, Jordan Popp (firstname.lastname@example.org 254.710.6785).

 For recorded media (audio and video) or musical scores, please contact Jamie Duerksen (email@example.com or 254.710.6733).

 Instructors may place personal materials on reserve such as books, videos, or audio recordings.
 Library personnel will label and barcode all personal materials.
 Although library personnel will take all reasonable precautions, personal materials on reserve are at some risk.
 Be sure your name is on your materials, and please do not place valuable or irreplaceable works on reserve.